junxit/us-congress-bills-113/metadata.md

 - 2013-06-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 109.
 - 2013-08-01 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6257; text of measure as reported in House: CR S6258; text as passed Senate: CR S6257)
 - 2013-08-01 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6257; text of measure as reported in House: CR S6258; text as passed Senate: CR S6257)
+- 2013-08-02 — Message on Senate action sent to the House.
+- 2013-08-02 — Received in the House.
+- 2013-08-02 — Referred to the Committee on Natural Resources, and in addition to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2013-08-02 — Referred to the Committee on Natural Resources, and in addition to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.